V-Kudryashov/md-Files/BikeLab/BikeLab.md

 - **getRigidbody()**: Returns the Rigidbody component of the vehicle.
 - **reset()**: Resets the position and orientation of the vehicle.

-<a name="segwaytrackcontroller"></a>
+<a name="segwaycontroller"></a>
-## 5.2 SegwayTrackController
+## 5.2 SegwayController

 ### Description
-The SegwayTrackController script manages the behavior of a SegwayController on a [TrackSpline](#track-spline).
+The SegwayController script manages the behavior of a SegwayController on a [TrackSpline](#track-spline).
 It controls the movement of the vehicle along the track, handles steering towards the target, and adjusts velocity based on track conditions such as turns and traffic lights.

 ### Fields
 - **track**: TrackSpline component.